 2. Protects Against Immune System Deficiencies

 Vitamin C is one of the first nutrients to go when undergoing stress, smoking, drinking alcohol or engaging in other nutrient-depleting activities, such as endurance sports.
 When this happens, our immune systems are compromised, and a compromised immune system may be why you always catch that cold every time you travel.
-By loading up on vitamin C, you can prepare your defense system by boosting your immunity system before you come in contact with any cold-causing germs.
-(6)

 3. Lowers Risk of Cardiovascular Disease